kwikius/quantracker/doc_src/osd/flash_menu.rst

 Quantracker Air OSD Flash Menu
 ------------------------------

+**N.B.
+This will probably be changed soon so that entering return 3 times soo after start up will enter flash menu mode, so not requiring any special connector** .

+Read the docs on the particular firmware for details, but meanwhile...

-The flash menu mode can be entered as follows:
+Currently, on fimware that use the flash variables facility, the flash menu mode can be entered as follows:
-Create a connector which joins txo, rxi power and ground pins as uusal , but also connects the secondary tx0 and rxi pins with a jumper as shown
+Create a connector which joins txo, rxi power and ground pins as usual , but also connects the secondary tx0 and rxi pins with a jumper as shown

 .. image:: V2_1_flash_connector.png

 Start a serial port console at 9600 baud with 8 bits, no parity and 1 stop bit.
+Note that power must be supplied to the port which is electrically isolated from the rest of the OSD.
+You can however use any supply from 3 to 5V .
+The supply is usually present on an FTDI to USB cable.
+When power is supplied a red LED will be lit close by the port.
-When you switch on the OSD it should present you with:
+When you switch on the OSD it should present you with something similar to:

 ::